digitalbazaar/vc/README.md

 Pre-requisites:

-* If you're using a custom `@context`, make sure it's resolvable
+* If you're using a custom `@context`, make sure it's resolvable, providing a custom `documentLoader` as needed
-* You're using the correct public key and corresponding suite
+* You're passing the cryptographic suite(s) your application supports (be prepared to handle errors if the VC does not use a matching suite)
+* You have specified a specific verification method (e.g., public key) that your application will accept via a suite *or* you provide a custom `documentLoader` that can resolve acceptable verification methods
-* Your Controller Document is reachable via a `documentLoader`
+* Controller Document is reachable via a `documentLoader`

 To verify a verifiable credential: